bmwcarit/ramses-composer-docs/complex_import/manual.md

 You can arbitrarily modify all meshes' geometry and re-export - and the mesh's changes will be automatically imported by the Composer.
 Note that nodes and their transformations will not be re-imported.
 If you move an object or rotate it differently - this change will not be re-imported by the Composer.
-You can import the entire file again, copy-paste only the nodes that you want re-imported and then finally delete the second copy of the import.
+You can re-import the file, select only the nodes that you want updated and then finally cut-and paste them in place of the old ones.

 ## A note on materials